-Step 7: Open the buckle that secures the disassembling tool and remove the disassembling tool behind the cable shielding board.
-Use the disassembling tool to disconnect the PV connecters.
+Step 7: For pro version, the disassembling tool for PV terminal needs to be removed from the back of the cable shielding board: open the buckle that secures the disassembling tool and remove the disassembling tool behind the cable shielding board.
+Use a disassembling tool to disconnect the PV connecters.
 Slightly pull out the connectors.

-Figure 12-5 Remove the disassembling tool
+Figure 12-5 Remove the disassembling tool (only for pro version)